-Because occupations involving physical labor dominate the local economy, Dawson is generally considered to be a blue-collar town.
-36.20% of the Dawson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Dawson is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Dawson who work in sales jobs (13.11%), office and administrative support (12.75%), and teaching (7.87%).
+When you are in Dawson, you'll notice that it is more blue-collar than most other communities in America.
+37.09% of Dawson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Dawson is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Dawson who work in sales jobs (13.81%), office and administrative support (12.26%), and management occupations (8.63%).

-The per capita income in Dawson in 2010 was $11,785, which is low income relative to Georgia and the nation.
-This equates to an annual income of $47,140 for a family of four.
-Dawson also has one of the higher rates of people living in poverty in the nation, with 49.19% of its population below the federal poverty line.
+The per capita income in Dawson in 2018 was $17,337, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $69,348 for a family of four.
+However, Dawson contains both very wealthy and poor people as well.
+Dawson also has one of the higher rates of people living in poverty in the nation, with 39.41% of its population below the federal poverty line.

-Dawson is a somewhat ethnically-diverse city.
+Dawson is a very ethnically-diverse city.
 The people who call Dawson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dawson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Dawson include English, Italian, German, and Norwegian.
+Important ancestries of people in Dawson include English, Scots-Irish, Irish, German, and European.

 The most common language spoken in Dawson is English.
-Other important languages spoken here include Tagalog and African languages.
+Other important languages spoken here include Chinese and Spanish.